 In most states, arrestees can resist arrest if the officer uses excessive force that's likely to cause great harm, but the right to defend is limited.

 Excessive force by the police during an arrest violates the Fourth Amendment to the U.S. Constitution.
-But what are the chances a victim who brings a civil lawsuit will win damages?
+Learn what remedies a victim may have to sue the officer in court.

-Police officers are, of course, allowed to use reasonable force when arresting someone.
+Police officers are allowed to use reasonable force when arresting someone.
 When they use more force than is necessary to make an arrest, the arrestee might have a viable lawsuit for any resulting injuries.

 Section 1983 refers to a federal statute that allows people to sue for certain kinds of civil rights violations, including excessive police force.